vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-wireshark-and-elasticsearch.md

             pkt_no += 1
 {% endhighlight %}

 *index_packets()* is another generator function that builds and returns `action` JSON objects to the Elasticsearch Python client helper function to bulk index packets in Elasticsearch.
-See the ** Main Appliation ** section for more details.
+See the ** Main Application ** section for more details.
 Action objects consist of these fields:

 - `_opt_type` – Elasticsearch operation to perform, `index` in this case.
 - `_index`    – Name of the index.
 The naming convention is `packets-yyyy-mm-dd`.